-A support person will be provided for each Complainant and the Respondent.
+A support person will be provided for each Complainant and Respondent.
 The role of the support person is to provide assistance and serve as a resource of information.
-The Title IX Deputy Coordinator (Associate Dean of Students) will inform the Complainant and the Respondent of their rights, options of criminal prosecution, medical assistance, and the University's complaint process.
-Confidential counseling, support resources, academic assistance, changes in class or campus employment schedules, and alternative housing assignments will be discussed as appropriate.
-Appropriate measures will be taken to avoid retaliatory action.
-Students may be required to sign a "No Contact Order" to restrict any form of contact between the Complainant and the Respondent.
+A support person will inform the Complainant and the Respondent of their rights, options of criminal prosecution, medical assistance, and the University's investigation process.